• 866-376-2463

 Income

-Annual Savings*$754$754
+Annual Savings*$500$500$500

-Payback Period 3 years5 years
+Payback Period (years)6.711.617.6

 * Your results may differ.
-Source: Efficiency Maine Compare Home Heating Costs accessed 1/5/23.
-Oil at $5.11/gal, 87% combustion efficiency, and 90% distribution efficiency.
-Electricity at 26 cents/kwh without a heat pump, and at 23 cents/kwh with a heat pump.
-Heat pump COP is 2.7, and has 100% distribution efficiency.
+Source: Efficiency Maine Compare Home Heating Costs as of 8/21/2025.
+Oil at $3.47/gallon, 87% combustion efficiency, and 90% distribution efficiency.
+Electricity at $0.24/kWh.
+Heat pump COP is 2.7 and has 100% distribution efficiency.

 What are other considerations?

-• Cold temperature performance – Because heat pumps extract heat from outside to provide warm air inside during the heating season, as it gets colder outside, the heat pumps work harder to keep up, making them less efficient.
+• Cold temperature performance – Because heat pumps extract heat from outside to warm the air inside during the heating season, as it gets colder outside, the heat pumps work harder to keep up, making them less efficient.
 For example, a system that delivers four units of heat for every unit of electricity at 50°F, may deliver only two units of heat for every unit of electricity at temperatures below zero.
 There is evidence of the highest performance units operating and providing heat even below -15 °F in Presque Isle.
 But if the temperature drops low enough, the system may turn off completely.
 Be sure to check out the minimum operating temperature listed for your heat pump.
 If you experience prolonged periods below that temperature, consider a secondary backup heating system to maintain your desired comfort level through the chilliest nights.
 If you use a backup system, just be sure to switch back to your heat pump once temperatures rise, or you could quickly lose your energy savings.

 • Air movement – Heat pumps do not bring fresh air into the home, but they do recirculate air.
 Air blowing directly on you can increase comfort during the cooling season, but can be uncomfortable during the heating season.
 Take a look at Efficiency Maine’s heat pump user tips for recommended fan settings for the heating and cooling season.